 Are piranhas dangerous if we go swimming?

-While present in all Amazonian waters, piranhas do not attack swimmers.
+While present in all Amazonian waters, piranhas do not attack swimmers link.
 Usually only injured or bleeding fish are the prey of these verocious predators.
 But great care must be taken when removing piranhas from hooks on the boat!

 Where will I be sleeping at night?

 On board our Amazon River Boat.
 Traditionally hammocks are the best way to get shuteye in the Amazon.

 Malaria is endemic in the Brazilian Amazon - but not nearly as prevalent as in other parts of the tropics.
 Because we fish the Rio Negro, which is a black water river, there are very few mosquitoes, and very little insect-borne disease.
 The sun in the Amazon is even stronger than in the Caribbean and protection from the sun at peak hours is important.
 To find out more about health concerns, see our Preparations section.

 Is there medical help available while I'm on the trip?